orb-lang/helm/doc/md/helm/repr/names.md

 end

 ```

-### cdata pretty-printing
+### cdata pretty\-printing

-Note: the reflect library appears to be broken for LuaJIT 2.1 so we're
+Note: the reflect library appears to be broken for LuaJIT 2\.1 so we're
-not going to use it.
+not going to use it\.

-I'm leaving in the code for now, because I'd like to repair and use it...
+I'm leaving in the code for now, because I'd like to repair and use it\.\.\.

 lol

-#Todo fix
+\#Todo

+Will also need to change the structure of name\_for slightly to account for
-yielding multiple tokens in this case.
+yielding multiple tokens in this case\.

 ```lua
 local function c_data(value, str, phrase)